Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Most certificates have indefinite validity if the builder adheres to the necessary regulations.
 However, depending on the locality and authority, they may have certain specified time limits.
 In some jurisdictions, individuals may also be able to apply for extensions or renewals in case of construction delays.

-The Commencement Certificate is a legal safeguard for buyers, protecting them against legal action if the construction project violates any regulations.
+• Legal safeguard: The commencement certificate is a legal safeguard for buyers, protecting them against legal action if the construction project violates any regulations.

-The Commencement Certificate indicates that the upcoming construction project meets all legal prerequisites, including land use, construction norms, structural integrity standards, fire safety regulations, and earthquake resistance requirements.
+• Ensures safety and legal requirements: The commencement certificate indicates that the upcoming construction project meets all legal prerequisites, including land use, construction norms, structural integrity standards, fire safety regulations, and earthquake resistance requirements.

 Who can apply for a commencement certificate?